Manchester City v Crystal Palace

-On match day, the 216 operates at an increased frequency and runs directly to the stadium.
+On match day, the 216 is the most frequent service which runs directly to the stadium.
 You'll find the service at the north side of Piccadilly Gardens in Manchester city centre.

 A strictly-enforced resident parking scheme is in place on the streets around the ground, which is made clear through on-street signage.

-Several roads around the stadium will also be closed for approximately 20 minutes after the match to allow pedestrians to leave.
-Roads closed are as follows:
+Several roads around the stadium may be closed for approximately 20 minutes after the match to allow pedestrians to leave.

 At the Etihad Stadium there are more than 100 cycle racks for you to park your bike.